saravanabalagi/autoindex_json/README.md

 ## Error Handling

-If the given path is not found or accessible, then the response will be like
+If the given path is not found or accessible, then the response will be 4xx with content

 ```
 {"error":"File/Directory not found"}
 {"error":"<Error Message>"}
 ```

+The status code 4xx will get unavoidably logged in the browser console.
+So, if you want to avoid that, you can suppress settings setting the status alone and still get the same error JSON by setting `onErrorStatus4xx` option to false.

 ## Parameters